← Back to 史記

 西 西 西

 Afterward, he joined in attacking the army of the Dongjun commandant and defeated it south of Chengwu.
-He attacked Wang Li's army south of Chengyang, pressed the attack again at Gangli, and crushed it.
-He pursued the fleeing enemy westward to Kaifeng, defeated the army of Zhao Ben, and besieged Zhao Ben within the walls of Kaifeng.
-He struck west against General Yang Xiong's army at Quyu, defeated it, and captured a Qin marshal and an imperial censor.
+Against Wang Li's army south of Chengyang, he pressed the attack again at Gangli and crushed it.
+Pursuing the fleeing enemy westward to Kaifeng, he defeated Zhao Ben's army and besieged Zhao Ben within the city walls.
+Striking west against General Yang Xiong's army at Quyu, he defeated it and captured a Qin marshal and an imperial censor.
 He was promoted to the rank of Holder of Jade.
-He joined in the attack on Yangwu, took Xuanyuan and Goushi, severed the river crossings, then wheeled back to attack Zhao Ben's army north of Shi and defeated it.
-He marched south to attack Chou, fought the Nanyang governor Yi east of the walls of Yangcheng, broke through the enemy lines, captured Wan, took Yi prisoner, and brought the entire Nanyang commandery under control.
-He pressed westward to attack Wuguan and Yaoguan, capturing both passes.
-He advanced to attack the Qin army south of Lantian, then struck its northern flank by night.
-The Qin army was shattered, and they pressed on to Xianyang, bringing the Qin dynasty to its end.
+Joining the attack on Yangwu, he took Xuanyuan and Goushi, severed the river crossings, then wheeled back to defeat Zhao Ben's army north of Shi.
+Marching south against Chou, he fought the Nanyang governor Yi east of Yangcheng's walls, broke through the enemy lines, captured Wan, took Yi prisoner, and brought the entire Nanyang commandery under control.
+Pressing westward, he attacked and captured Wuguan and Yaoguan.
+Cao Shen advanced against the Qin army south of Lantian, then struck its northern flank by night.
+The Qin army was shattered, and the Han forces pressed on to Xianyang, bringing the Qin dynasty to its end.

 4